-Chair - Councillor Stephen Bartlett
+Chair - Councillor Stephen Bartlett Vice Chair - Councillor Sue Aitkenhead

-Vice Chair - Councillor Sue Aitkenhead
+- Meetings: 7 ordinary, 1 special meeting

-Meetings: 7 ordinary, 1 special meeting
+- Membership: 13 councillors

-• Membership: 13 councillors
+- Average number of agenda items 2.1

-Working Groups - 1 (informal, member led working group)
+- Working Groups 1 (informal, member led working group)

-'Call-Ins' considered - 1
+- 'Call-Ins' considered 1

 Following changes to the O&S committee structure in September 2023, the Overview & Scrutiny (O&S) Board was established.
 This took on the previous remit of the Corporate & Community O&S Committee, along with an overarching responsibility for the O&S function and all scrutiny 'call-in' responsibilities.
 Board meetings were programmed monthly, to track Cabinet and allow for recommendations on pre-decision scrutiny to reported to Cabinet in a timely way.